chargeflux/Sonagi/README.md

 1) Implement history
 2) Clean up definitions before presenting, e.g., spacing, abbreviations
 3) Add filter for Korean text
-4) Scrolling for more than 2 lines of text

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.